Table of Contents

 Umpire Christian School admits students of any race, color, sex, national or ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, sex, national or ethnic origin in the administration of its educational policies, financial policies, extra-curricular, or other school administered programs.

-However, at some point when we offer first grade, students must be 6 (six) years of age on or before September 15 and must successfully pass readiness testing before entrance to first grade is granted.
+In order to enter first grade, students must be 6 (six) years of age on or before September 1 and must successfully pass readiness testing before entrance to first grade is granted.
 Umpire Christian School strongly recommends that a child be about seven years of age before beginning first grade.

 How to Apply